dennis0324/Capunction/README.md

 ## used library
-thank you for wondeful librarys!!
+thank you for wonderful librarys!!

 [libuiohook](https://github.com/kwhat/libuiohook) - made by [kwhat](https://github.com/kwhat)